lserman/capistrano-elbas/README.md

-# ELBAS (Elastic Load Balancers & AutoScaling)
+# ELBAS (Elastic Load Balancer & AutoScaling)

 ELBAS was written to ease the deployment of Rails applications to AWS AutoScale groups.
-It's process is as follows:
+ELBAS will:

 - Deploy your code to each running instance connected to a given AutoScale group
 - After deployment, create an AMI from one of the running instances